zhf3564859793/CRG/README.md

 You can find different methods for correlation evaluation.

 ### 2.3 Similarity prediction
 You can find the XGBoost model to predict similarity and the SHAP analysis part.
+We apply SHAP (SHapley Additive exPlanations) to interpret the contribution of each feature in the similarity prediction process.
+This helps in understanding the model's decision-making and provides transparency in reaction feasibility prediction.